danbev/learning-iot/notes/lora.md

                                            |
 ```
 In FSK the frequency will shift or jump depending on the symbol being
-represented, on the above case the lower frequency could represent a logical 0
+represented, in the above case the lower frequency could represent a logical 0
 and the higher a logical 1.

 In CSS I think this would look like: